 - A school of osteopathic medicine; or

-- An international medical school listed with the International Medical Education Directory (IMED) published by the Foundation for the Advancement of International Medical Education and Research (FAIMER).
-(Note: While it is anticipated that the World Directory of Medical Schools will replace the IMED in the future, the IMED currently remains the definitive source of acceptable international medical school programs).
+- An international medical school listed with the World Directory of Medical Schools published by the Foundation for the Advancement of International Medical Education and Research (FAIMER) and the World Federation for Medical Education (WFME).

 You must also be a Canadian citizen or hold a valid Canadian permanent resident card.

 If you are an international medical graduate who is attending or has graduated from a school listed with the IMED, or who is attending or has graduated from a school of osteopathic medicine and is planning to apply in a province in which osteopaths are considered part of the IMG stream,* you must also have: